Live Chat Now

 Degrees for Forensic Accounting

 The U.S. Bureau of Labor Statistics (BLS) states that accountants and auditors typically need a bachelor’s degree to pursue this occupation, but some employers may prefer candidates for forensic accounting roles have a graduate degree, such as a master’s degree in accounting or a business administration degree with an accounting concentration.
 At DeVry, our Bachelor’s Degree in Accounting can help you build a strong foundation in accounting and economics.
 Our knowledgeable professors will help you gain an understanding of business technology, laws and government regulations, as well as business management and administration skills.
-Coursework in this program include financial accounting, auditing, accounting information systems, critical thinking, federal income taxation and more.
+Coursework in this program includes financial accounting, auditing, accounting information systems, critical thinking, federal income taxation and more.

-At DeVry, our online Master’s Degree in Accounting is designed for those who want to pursue an advanced degree and pursue their CPA credential.
+At DeVry, our online Master’s Degree in Accounting is designed for those who want to pursue an advanced degree and prepare to pursue their CPA credential.
 Our program includes Becker Professional Education’s CPA Exam preparation built right into the curriculum, so you can study for the CPA exam1 while earning your degree.
 Coursework in this program revolves around accounting theory and practices, accounting regulations and standards, advanced accounting studies, material needed to pursue professional licensure and more.
 Taught by faculty who are professionals in the accounting field, this program is designed to build on the skills you learned in your undergraduate program.

 Forensic Accounting Certifications